Abhay117004/PR/Readme.md

 ![Homepage](assets/SS1.png)

-A License Plate Number Recognition (LPNR) system built for academic purposes.
+A License Plate Number Recognition (LPNR) system.
 It detects license plates from vehicle images, extracts the text using OCR, and retrieves detailed vehicle information through API integration — all via a simple browser-based interface.

 ---